Florida Sexual Harassment Employment Attorney

 - Inappropriate comments, epithets, slurs and jokes.

 - Passing over qualified employees for promotion in favor of an employee who is having a sexual relationship with the boss.

 The victims of sexual harassment often are unsure of how to exercise their rights because their harasser is often somebody who is in a position of power.
 Our sexual harassment law firm and discrimination lawyers can confidentially advise you regarding these sensitive and difficult workplace harassment issues.

-If you feel you’ve been a victim of sexual harassment, please call our Florida sexual harassment attorney at 954-617-6017 or use the contact form at right to contact Rob Norell for a free consultation regarding your rights.
+If you feel you’ve been a victim of sexual harassment, please call our Florida sexual harassment attorney at 954-617-6017 or use the contact form to contact Rob Norell for a free consultation regarding your rights.